 To use Pocket as a convenient bookmarking system, tag and organize items to keep your read-it-later stock tidy.
 And with “read-it-later,” you can still view posts even if they are deleted from the web.
 (Provided, the articles can be viewed directly from within Pocket rather than being redirected to the original URL.)

-So why would you use Pocket over a bookmarking service?
+So why would you use Pocket vs bookmarks?
 And in what ways does Pocket fall short?

 On the other hand, browser bookmarks out of the box can only be seen as a list in your browser.
 To read a link, you’ll have to click on it and open it up in a new window.
 If the content at that link has been deleted, it’s lost to you.

 Google Chrome’s browser extension Bookmark Manager does give users a visual interface similar to your Pocket reading list.
-After installing the extension, your Bookmarks Manger will be transformed.
+After installing the extension, your Bookmarks Manager will be transformed.

 You can view your bookmarks as a grid with thumbnail photos.
 But clicking on those links still opens them up on their original page.
 (To pull this interface up, you can also use the Ctrl/Cmd + Shift + B keyboard shortcut.)